UK Outlaws Content Featuring Choking, Adults Portraying Underage Characters

 The drive toward a “choking” ban gained momentum following the February 2025 release of a “pornography review” that recommended banning adult content deemed “degrading, violent and misogynistic.”
 At the time, industry and free speech advocates condemned plans to ban “extreme” content.

 The new law specifies “sound or information associated with the image” as the relevant criteria indicating whether a performer is portraying a character under 16.
-This apparent designation of audible dialogue, titles and content descriptions as the only admissible evidence of a violation replaces broader language in an earlier draft of the bill, which would have included elements such as costume and setting as evidence of an adult performer portraying a minor.
+This apparent designation of audible dialogue, titles and content descriptions as the only admissible evidence of a violation replaces broader language in an earlier draft of the bill, which would have included elements such as costume and setting as evidence of an adult performer portraying a character under 16.

 The law notes, “A person is not to be taken as pretending to be under 16 if it is fanciful that they are actually under 16 in the way pretended.”
 In addition, a government memorandum notes that the law is “not intended to criminalize a pornographic image of someone who is clearly an adult where the only marker of childhood is the fact that he or she is in school uniform.”